riverbed/steelscript/README.rst

 Python Compatibility Note
 -------------------------

-The 1.8.X series of SteelScript packages are the last anticipated to support Python 2.
-Future development will focus on Python 3, starting with version 2.0.
+The SteelScript 2.x series of packages support Python 3.
+The 1.8.X series of SteelScript packages are the last to support Python 2.

 Quick Start
 -----------